Terms and Conditions : Contracts for Services v5.1

 The only circumstance in which time will be deemed to be of the essence is if prior written agreement specifies a guaranteed delivery date with a full description of the consequences which will result from any failure to meet this guaranteed delivery date.

-Although The Company will endeavour to ensure that internet surveys remain available on line throughout any specified period, it cannot be held responsible for any service faults caused by a third party such as an ISP.
+Although The Company will endeavour to ensure that all internet based services remain available throughout any specified period, it cannot be held responsible for any service faults caused by a third party such as an ISP.
 Nor can The Company be responsible for the number of email invitations that are rejected by recipients, or the recipients’ ISP’s as spam.

 The Company reserves the right to defer the date of delivery of the Services or to cancel the provision of Services, without any liability to it, if it is prevented from or delayed in the carrying on of its business due to circumstances beyond the reasonable control of The Company including, but not restricted to, forces of nature & industrial action.